Papal coronation: Coronation

-Taking possession of the cathedral of the Bishop of Rome
+Taking possession of the cathedral of Rome

-The last act of the inauguration of a new pope is still the formal taking possession (possessio) of his cathedra as Bishop of Rome in the Archbasilica of St. John Lateran.
-This is the final ceremony mentioned in Pope John Paul II's Apostolic Constitution on the vacancy of the Apostolic See and the election of the Roman pontiff.
-The pope is enthroned in the same manner as other bishops.
-He is solemnly conducted to the episcopal throne, and takes possession by seating himself on it.
-He receives the kiss of peace and listens to the reading of a passage of Holy Scripture, whereupon he pronounces an address that used to be called the sermo inthronisticus.
+The last act of the inauguration of a new pope was and still is the formal taking possession (possessio) of his cathedra as Bishop of Rome in the Archbasilica of St. John Lateran.
+This is the final ceremony mentioned in Pope John Paul II's apostolic constitution on the vacancy of the Apostolic See and the election of the Roman pontiff.
+The Lateran Basilica remains the cathedral of Rome, and the enthronement occurs there.

-In ancient times, the letters that the pope sent to the patriarchs in token of being in communion with them in the same faith were called litterae inthronisticae or syllabai enthronistikai.